DrayerSivertsen/CourseNotes/linux/build_kernel.md

 make mrproper - cleans previous builds to allow for a rebuild

+make menuconfig - opens the configuration file to alter the build

 make -j
 -j stands for jobs -j16 allows you to use all 16 cores to run jobs faster